-Target TDC: Target TDC is the sum of the CEO's target base salary as disclosed in the Compensation Discussion and Analysis sections of this and prior proxy statements, the target incentive amount (which is the target bonus percentage multiplied by the respective target base salary), and equity award target grant date fair values.
+Target TDC: Target TDC is the sum of our CEO's target base salary as disclosed in the Compensation Discussion and Analysis sections of this and prior proxy statements, the target incentive amount (which is the target bonus percentage multiplied by the respective target base salary), and equity award target grant date fair values.
 No target value for All Other Compensation is included.

-Realizable TDC: Realizable TDC is calculated using our CEO's actual earned base salary, bonus, non-equity incentive plan compensation, and all other compensation as disclosed in the "Summary Compensation Table," and equity award values of all restricted stock units and performance shares granted (adjusted to reflect current estimated payout of outstanding PSUs) in each year multiplied by the stock price per share on the last day of fiscal year 2018 of \$250.89.
+Realizable TDC: Realizable TDC is the sum of our CEO's actual earned base salary, bonus, non-equity incentive plan compensation, and all other compensation as disclosed in the Summary Compensation Table, and equity award values of all restricted stock units and performance shares granted (adjusted to reflect actual or current estimated payout of outstanding PSUs as of the last day of fiscal year 2020) in each year multiplied by the stock price per share on the last day of fiscal year 2020 of \$477.03.

-Indexed TSR: Indexed TSR is calculated by taking the stock price per share on the last day of fiscal years 2014 to 2018 of \$73.68, \$92.17, \$99.73, \$179.52, and \$250.89 respectively, and dividing each by the stock price per share on the last day of fiscal year 2013 of \$56.78.
+Indexed TSR: Indexed TSR is calculated by taking the stock price per share on the last day of fiscal years 2016 to 2020 of \$99.73, \$179.52, \$250.89, \$309.53 and \$477.03, respectively, and dividing each by the stock price per share on the last day of fiscal year 2015 of \$92.17.